SohailWarraich/Calculator/README.md

 # Calculator
-This is scientific and simple calculator
+This is scientific and simple calculator for UI I use PyQt6